KirstenAli/fortress/README.md

 ## Step 1: Dependencies

-We need three dependencies in our build.gradle:
+We need four dependencies in our build.gradle:
 - Spring Security
 - Thymeleaf
+- Java Mail Sender
 - Fortress

 `implementation 'org.springframework.boot:spring-boot-starter-security'`

 `implementation 'org.springframework.boot:spring-boot-starter-thymeleaf'`

+`'org.springframework.boot:spring-boot-starter-mail'`

 Since Fortress is a module in our project we can simply do